netcinematics/3D-PWA-TEMPL8/README.md

 # 3D-PWA-TEMPL8
 PWA Template with BabylonJS
 # A Progressive Web App Template

 Powered by

 <img src="curio/babylonlogo1.png" width="200" border="3" style="border-radius: 10px;">

 Progressive Web Apps are a new wild west for creative HTML5 devs.

-Now with BabylonJS, PWA can bring your 3D creations to the "Home Screen" with no app store necessary.
+Now, with BabylonJS, PWA brings your 3D creations to the "Home Screen" with no app store necessary.

 Use this template to begin building and distributing your 3D PWA Apps.

 ## WARNING

-Check W3C compatiility tables before going to production.
+Check W3C compatibility tables before going to production.
 PWA technology is subject to change.
 Look for Manifest support as a good example of maturation.

 ## Create your 3D Web App